duke-malaria-collaboratory/BRAVA/README.md

 `clean_sequencing_reads` cleans, filters, and maps the raw reads.
 It uses BBmap to map all reads from the reference sequences to differentiate between the two targets, CutAdapt to trim the primers and adapter sequences from sequencing reads, and Trimmomatic to quality filter reads if average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.
 This is the first step in read processing on the cluster.

+`trim_and_filter` filters and trims the forward and reverse reads using the DADA2 program and outputs them into a `filtered` folder.

-`call_haplotypes` call haplotypes for your target using the DADA2 program.
-This is the second step in the read processing on the cluster.
+`call_haplotypes` calls haplotypes for your target and writes the results out into a reads table.

 `censor_haplotypes` censors falsely detected haplotypes.
 Censoring criteria is applied in this order:
 1. Haplotypes that occur in < 250 of the sample’s reads are removed.
 You can change this criteria in the config file ("read_depth").